Transportation Appeal Tribunal of Canada Rules (SOR/86-594)

 (i) was served with the summons in accordance with subsection 14(2),

-(ii) was paid or offered witness fees and allowances in accordance with subsection 14(3), and
+(ii) was paid or offered witness fees and travel expenses in accordance with subsection 14(3), and

 (iii) failed to attend or remain in attendance before the Tribunal in accordance with the requirements of the summons; and